Snafkin547/Module-Test-Extension/modules/AdScraper/README.md

 <li> Scraping Products related to this search
 <li> Scraping horizontal banner at the bottom

-<li> Send collected data to the backend
+<li> Send collected data to the background worker
+<li> Build the background worker to send the data to the DB

 <li> Test